 Appointment Paperwork.
 After appointment authorization has been received, the following appointment paperwork must be prepared:

 - Draft appointment letters that deviate from the approved templates must be reviewed by Faculty Services prior to obtaining signature

 - Salary Distribution Form

 - Addressed Envelope

-Once the approved appointment letter has been signed by the Chair or Equivalent and Dean or Director, route it and the above materials to Human Resources (HR).
-HR will forward the materials to the Provost's Office - Faculty Services for review and signature by the Provost.
-Faculty Services will then mail the letter to the candidate with other applicable information (e.g. Teacher's Oath, W-4, Employee Information Form, etc.) and route all necessary paperwork to Payroll for entry into PeopleSoft.
+Once the approved appointment letter has been signed by the Chair and Dean, route it and the above materials to Human Resources (HR).
+HR will forward the materials to the Provost's Office for review and signature by the Provost.

 Accepted Offer.
 When the candidate has signed the appointment letter and returned it to the Dean, the Dean should forward a copy to Faculty Services.

 Failed Searches.
 If the search is judged by the hiring unit or Provost (or designee) to have failed, it will be closed.
 The hiring unit must request recruitment authorization through the submission of a subsequent requisition in PeopleAdmin to recruit again in the future.